Siding Color and Aesthetics: Design Trends and HOA Considerations

 At the community level, HOA Covenants, Conditions, and Restrictions (CC&Rs) are the dominant regulatory instrument.
 The Community Associations Institute (CAI) estimates that approximately 74 million Americans lived in HOA-governed communities as of 2022 (CAI Statistical Review), meaning aesthetic siding decisions for a substantial portion of the residential construction market are subject to private covenant enforcement rather than municipal ordinance alone.

-Municipal building departments may additionally require color approval as part of a Certificate of Appropriateness in locally designated historic or architectural overlay zones, even outside federally listed districts.
+Municipal building departments may additionally require color approval as part of a Certificate of Appropriateness in locally designated historic or architectural overlay zones, even outside federally verified districts.

 How it works